Email Marketing

 If you run events for your customers, giving them the possibility to add events to their calendars is a great way to ensure that attendees don’t forget about your event between receiving the invite and the actual event.

-There are two ways to add calendar events right to your email:
+There are three ways to add calendar events right to your email:

 1. Create an event in your online calendar, generate a calendar link, and send it to your subscribers in your email template.
 This method is rather simple, but you’ll have to generate individual event links for each calendar app, as you can’t add a Google Calendar event to your Outlook Calendar, for example.